fpryor33/ConleyDynamics.jl/docs/src/man/lefschetz.md

     ``\kappa : X \times X \to F`` denote its incidence coefficient map.
-Then a subset ``S \subset X`` is again a Lefschetz complex, with respect to the restriction of ``\kappa`` to ``S \times S``, if and only if the subset ``S`` is locally closed.
+Then a subset ``S \subset X`` is again a Lefschetz complex, with respect to the restriction of ``\kappa`` to ``S \times S``, if the subset ``S`` is locally closed.

-This result goes back to [mrozek:batko:09a; Theorem 3.1](@cite), where it was shown that local closedness is sufficient.
+This result goes back to [mrozek:batko:09a; Theorem 3.1](@cite).
 In other words, in the category of Lefschetz complexes local closedness arises naturally.
-Due to its importance, we also mention the following two equivalent
+Due to its importance, we also mention the following two equivalent formulations:
-formulations:

 - A subset ``S \subset X`` is locally closed, if and only if it is the difference of two closed subsets of ``X``.